marcosmro/covid19-repos/content/resource_template/template.md

   - Julia
   - SQL
   - (Enter a new language)
-format: (Optional.
+format: (Required.
 One or several languages from the following list.
 Use N/A for no value)
   - CSV
   - Text
   - JSON